Deep Bayesian inference for seismic imaging with tasks: Sampling from the posterior distribution

 While SGD bring down the computational costs, it is a stochastic optimization algorithm for finding the mode of the posterior distribution and it does not provide samples from the posterior distribution.
 In order to do that, we have to add a carefully calibrated noise term to the gradients.
 This additional noise term induces a random walk from which samples from the posterior distribution can be drawn under certain conditions \citep{welling2011bayesian}.
 Adding this noise term also avoids converge of the iterations to the MAP estimate \citep{welling2011bayesian}.
 In this paper, we adapt an approach known as stochastic gradient Langevin dynamics \citep[SGLD,][]{welling2011bayesian}, which is designed to reduce the number of necessary individual likelihood evaluations at each iteration.
 SGLD was originally developed for Bayesian inference on deep neural networks trained on large-scale datasets.
 Compared to the original formulation of Langevin dynamics \citep{neal2011mcmc}, SGLD works on randomly selected subsets of shot data, which makes it computationally more efficient and achievable at least in 2D imaging problems.
+Asymptotically, SGLD provides accurate samples from the target distribution \citep{welling2011bayesian, pmlr-v32-satoa14, raginsky2017non, NIPS2018_8048, NEURIPS2020_b5b8c484}---in our case, the imaging posterior distribution.
+It differs from variational inference \citep{jordan1999introduction} in that no surrogate distribution is formulated and matched to the distribution of interest.

 Following the work of \citet{welling2011bayesian}, SGLD iterations for the negative log-posterior involve at iteration $k$ the following update for the network weights of the deep prior: